zVoyder/VUEDK-Framework/Plugins/VUEDK/README.md

 ## Known Issues and Credits
 - Some systems may have dependencies on each other: check the specific documentation.
-- Credits: developed by Denis Faraci.
+- Developed by Denis Faraci.